fgmacedo/python-statemachine/CONTRIBUTING.rst

         poetry run sphinx-autobuild docs docs/_build/html --re-ignore "auto_examples/.*"

-    Sometimes you need a full fresh of the files being build for docs, you can safelly remove all automatically generated files to get a clean state by running::
+    Sometimes you need a full fresh of the files being build for docs, you can safely remove all automatically generated files to get a clean state by running::

         rm -rf docs/_build/ docs/auto_examples